SIVAMUPPALLA/Melanoma-CNN-Prediction/README.md

-The model training may take time to train and hence you can use Google colab.
+The model training may take time to train and hence you can use https://cloud.lambdalabs.com/.